RoBOPPics/BB/_pages/app-man-connect.md

 ## Log In Only
 If have not created a Username and Password, then you will now be prompted to create one.
 Once you have these, you can use the "Log in Only" functionality.

-"Log in Only" lets you log in, using your Username and Password, without connecting to a BallBOPPer.
+"Log in Only" lets you log in, using your Player Name and Password, without connecting to a BallBOPPer.

 This allows you to create and edit your Drills, Patterns and Playlists from whereever you want: at home, on the train, or during a break at work.